silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 our last example.

 <aside class="definition">
-An algorithm that is read and performed by a computer is called a
+An algorithm that is read and performed by a computer is called a **program**.
-<strong>program</strong>. <strong>Programming</strong> is the process of
-inputting the algorithm into the computer for it to read.
+**Programming** is the process of inputting the algorithm into the computer for it to read.
 </aside>

 In the vernacular of superusers, you could call the list of instructions an "Add